 A skincare routine is something that everyone plans according to their skin demands.
-When you change some of the products in your skincare routine after following them for years it is very uncertain and confusing which mix well with other products or a layer well with other products.
+When you change some of the products in your skincare routine after following them for years it is very uncertain and confusing which mix well with other products or layer well with other products.

 You need to go through some trial-and-error while trying a new product combination, that is, which is complementing the other one.
 So for your help, we are providing a list of ingredients that never goes along well so you must avoid their mixing.

-Oil And Water
+1. Oil And Water

-As we all know about oil and water, they do not mix together.
 As you know oil repels water, and whenever we try to mix an oil-based product with that of a water-based product they never mix together and form a layer of water over your skin that prevents water from being absorbed.
 If you are using both such products in your skincare routine then use water-based products first and then use oil-based products.
 So water-based products also show effectiveness over your skin.
 But to be on the safe side you should always use serums and water-based products together.

-Vitamin C And AHAs And BHAs
+2. Vitamin C And AHAs And BHAs

 Alpha Hydroxy Acids and Beta Hydroxy Acids such as salicylic, glycolic, and lactic acids should never be mixed together in their application.
 Vitamin C is an unstable acid, so there would be fluctuations in your pH balance as you perform their layering together, and then there is nothing they can provide to your skin.

-AHAs And BHAs And Retinol
+3. AHAs And BHAs And Retinol

-When AHAs and BHAs are mixed together they can only bless you with dry, irritated and unhealthy skin.
+When AHAs and BHAs are mixed together they can only bless you with dry, irritated, and unhealthy skin.
 As retinol is used to effectively exfoliate your skin, so do the AHAs and BHAs.
 So it will be a disaster together as both of them are great exfoliants.
 So it is better to use AHAs and BHAs with some trusted moisturizing ingredients and SPF.

-Niacinamide And AHAs And BHAs
+4. Niacinamide And AHAs And BHAs

 When AHAs and BHAs used together with niacinamide they do nothing to your skin except the redness.
 As niacinamide can raise the pH level of acids to 3-4 having its own pH at about 5-7, which cancels out one another.
 When both these are used separately they can help your skin with its acne, texture, and signs of ageing.